dmbarbour/glas/docs/GlasApps.md

 A viable API:

 * **d:read:(from:DataflowChannel, mode:(list|fork|single))** - read a set of values currently available on a dataflow channel.
 Behavior depends on mode:
- * *list* - the set should be represented as a sorted list with arbitrary but stable order.
+ * *list* - returned set represented as a sorted list with arbitrary but stable order.
- * *fork* - returns a non-deterministic choice of value from the set, or fails if no data in set.
+ * *fork* - returns a non-deterministic choice of value from the set, or fails if empty set.
  * *single* - returns the only value from a singleton set, or fails if set is not a singleton.
 * **d:write:(to:DataflowChannel, data:Value)** - add data to a dataflow channel.
 Writes within a transaction or between concurrent transactions are monotonic, idempotent, and commutative, being read as a set.
 Data implicitly expires from the set if not continuously written.
 * **d:wire:(with:DataflowChannel, and:DataflowChannel)** - temporarily connect two channels, such that data that can be read from each channel is written to the other.
 Also applies transitively to subchannels.
 Wires expire unless continuously maintained.

-A DataflowChannel might be represented by a concrete path, i.e. a `[List, Of, Values]`.
-The list represents hierarchical subchannels.
-Abstract references are neither necessary nor very useful in this case.

-Dataflow channels are duplex by default.
-Reads and writes flow in different directions.
-Subchannels are the basis for fine-grained communication, e.g. a request-response pattern might involve writing a request then reading a subchannel whose name includes the request.
-Type systems can restrict direction of dataflow and use of subchannels.

-A process will generally use a few standard channels, e.g. `[std:in]`, which are wired externally to form a composite process network.
-Standard channels should include a private loopback pair, because this would be very convenient for modeling hierarchical process networks without locally implementing the channels.
+A DataflowChannel is represented by a path, a `[List, Of, Values]`.
+The list represents hierarchical subchannels of a process.
+A process definition should document the primary elements, i.e. the different options for first element in the list, and also how subchannels are used.
+For example, a basic request-response pattern might be represented by writing the request then reading the response from a subchannel that includes the request.
+Primary channels can be wired externally to construct a composite process network.

+Dynamic networking in this API is mostly based on use of subchannels for dynamic subtasks, and wiring of subchannels.
+Use of 'wire' together with some runtime optimizations can support the performance of point-to-point connections between subtasks while ensuring the connections remain revocable and reconfigurable.